British Rail Class 374: Testing

-By April 2013 testing had started at Siemens Mobility's Wegberg-Wildenrath Test and Validation Centre.
+By April 2013, testing had started at Siemens Mobility's Wegberg-Wildenrath Test and Validation Centre.

-On 27 January 2014 set 4007+4008 was hauled across Belgium by B-Logistiks' TRAXX E 186 199, and on the night of 29/30 January 2014 was dragged by Eurotunnel Class 0001 rescue locomotives via the Channel Tunnel and High Speed 1 to Temple Mills Depot where it arrived at 01:41:30 on 30 January 2014.
+On 27 January 2014, set 4007+4008 was hauled across Belgium by B-Logistiks' TRAXX E 186 199, and on the night of 29/30 January 2014 was delivered to Temple Mills Depot.

-As of July to August 2014, tests were carried out on the LGV Nord line near Lille.
-The end of 2014 saw testing of one set on the LGV Est due to its higher line speed of 320 km/h.

-The French Railway Safety Board (EPSF) granted an authorisation to run the train in France on 16 October 2015; the approval for operating through the Channel Tunnel was granted on 19 November by the Intergovernmental Commission (IGC).
-At the beginning of January 2016 the Belgian authority SSICF authorized the operation in its country.
+Following tests, the French Railway Safety Board (EPSF) granted an authorisation to run the train in France on 16 October 2015; the approval for operating through the Channel Tunnel was granted on 19 November by the Intergovernmental Commission (IGC).
+At the beginning of January 2016 the Belgian authority SSICF authorised the operation in its country.

 Operations

 Eurostar have used the trains to expand its core operation between London St Pancras International, Paris Gare du Nord and Brussels Midi/Zuid.
 To meet the prospect of increased competition through the Channel Tunnel (primarily from DB), it intends to use them to expand its network to Amsterdam, Frankfurt and Cologne, and more destinations in France.
-The first Class 374 set entered service in November 2015, ahead of the full launch of the new type; the receipt of the safety authorisation from the Intergovernmental Commission was received earlier than expected, allowing Eurostar to begin utilizing the type on a small number of services for in-service testing.
+The first Class 374 set entered service in November 2015, ahead of the full launch of the new type in December 2015, utilising the type on a small number of services for in-service testing.
 In September 2013, Eurostar announced that its new service between London and Amsterdam, intended to begin operation in December 2016, would be operated by the trains.
-Since April 2018 the scheduled service to Amsterdam operates with two e320 trains per day.
+In April 2018 the scheduled service to Amsterdam started with two e320 trains per day.
+Due to remodelling of Amsterdam Central the direct reservice was paused from summer 2024 to February 2025, and thereafter its frequencey and passenger capacity increased.
+Following Eurostar's merger with Thalys, the trains have also been used for routes in Mainland Europe, as a replacement for the ageing PBKAs.

 In early 2018, the tracks and international platforms at Ashford International underwent a £10-million refurbishment to allow compatibility with Eurostar's e320 trains from 1 April 2018.
 On 3 April 2018, the Secretary of State for Transport Chris Grayling met the first e320 that called at the station after the works have been called "completed" by the local authority.
 Problems with "power spikes" which damaged equipment of the new trains, however, initially prevented Class 374 trains from calling at Ashford, with the problem resolved in December 2019.

 Fleet details

-The carriages are given a UIC identification marking in half-sets of eight-vehicles as 93 70 3740 NNN-X GB-EIL, where 93 denotes high-speed EMU, 70 denotes Great Britain, 374 is the class, 40NN (sharing the 4 from the class 374) is the unit number followed by a single digit for each carriage counting from the driving car towards the centre, a check digit (X), GB for Great Britain and EIL for Eurostar International Limited.

 Each set is formed of 16 coaches: